fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 </figure>

-In the following weeks, I am planning to write another blogpost about the papers \[2\] and \[3\] in order to explain in a bit more detail how the results can be interpreted.
+In the following weeks, I am planning to write another blogpost about the papers \[2\] and \[3\] in order to explain in more detail how the results can be interpreted.
 For the time being, you can just accept the results as is and use them to compare between classifiers trained with different parameters and methods.
-I strongly encourage you to use my [notebook]() to play around with some parameters (training epochs, batch size etc.) in order to get a feeling how those parameters might influence membership privacy.
+I strongly encourage you to use my [notebook]() and play around with some parameters (training epochs, batch size etc.) in order to get a feeling how those parameters might influence membership privacy.

-### Factors Influencing the Risk for Membership Inference Attacks and Protection Measures
+### Factors Influencing the Risk of Membership Inference Attacks and Protective Measures
 There has been quite some research conducted about factors that encourage membership inference attacks.
 For example \[3\] and \[4\] deal with the question of identifying factors that influence membership inference risks in ML models.
 Those factors are: